 - ‘Mining the Past: A Report of Four Archival Repositories in Zambia‘, History in Africa, 47 (2020): 359-373.

 Mbozi Santebe: ‘A History of the Central Statistical Office of Zambia and its Role in the Production of Statistics’.
+Dr Santebe was awarded his PhD in April 2022.
 (Primary supervisor)

 Liège University/Leiden University

 Francesca Pugliese: ‘Workplace regime and the transformation of subjectivity.
 An ethnographic approach among miners in the Copperbelt Region’.
 (Second supervisor)